RubyRaven6/rubys-patchsite/tutorials/how_to_add_hack.md

 Thank you for allowing your ROM hack to be hosted on **Team Aqua Rom Patchers** website!

 To add your patching page, you can **fork the repository, create and make edits in your patcher's own folder, and open a pull request**.
-Once your PR is reviewed by a maintainer, your patcher may be added to the homepage. **None of the necessary edits require HTML knowledge and are all contained within your patcheing page folder** — no changes to other parts of the site are required.
+Once your PR is reviewed by a maintainer, your patcher may be added to the homepage. **None of the necessary edits require HTML knowledge and are all contained within your patching page folder** — no changes to other parts of the site are required.

 ---